 # https://github.com/genotrance/px/releasesRun Px:

-# Start Px (it will auto-detect your proxy from Windows settings)
+# Start Px (auto-detects your proxy from Windows settings via SSPI)

 px